pokedextracker/pokesprite/README.md

 - `rename` - This renames icons from [msikma/pokesprite](https://github.com/msikma/pokesprite) to names that can be used by the other scripts.
-Only use this one if you're copying over the `icons` and `data` directories from that repo.
+Only use this one if you're copying sprites from that repo.
+Read the comment at the top of the file for more info.
 - `chop` - This takes in a JSON file explaining the details of an existing spritesheet, and it chops it up into individual images.
 - `scale` - This takes any images in the `images` directory that are greater